KEEPING CHANNELS OPEN

 With relations between the UK and her European neighbours in need of repair, it is more important than ever to keep civil society channels not just open but vibrant.
 Keeping Channels Open is making a great and very welcome contribution to precisely that objective.
 I’ve been very impressed by KCO’s capacity to bring together a more diverse range of people than a typical think tank discussion.
 They deserve every support in their thought leadership!

 Organisations like Keeping Channels Open can help ensure connections are not lost in this era of political and social upheaval.
-More informal dialogues, like those run by KCO, can help strengthen collaborative thinking about how to face the growing threats from conflict and autocracy, and most importantly, help drive solutions
+More informal dialogues, like those run by KCO, can help strengthen collaborative thinking about how to face the growing threats from conflict and autocracy, and most importantly, help drive solutions that have greater impact.

 Brexit became like a ‘Series of Unfortunate Events’, with one dispute after another.
 It is hugely important to maintain a vibrant dialogue between all people of goodwill in the EU and UK in order not to lose sight of what unites rather than divides us.
 ‘Keeping Channels Open’ does just that, by providing a platform for discussion and debate for those interested in thinking beyond the present controversies towards a more constructive future relationship.